Authentication and Authorization in ASP.NET MVC

-In this article, I am going to discuss the Authentication and Authorization in MVC application.
-When you are developing any web application, then the most important thing that you need to take care of its security.
-That means we need to make sure that only authenticated and authorized user can access our webpage.
+In this article, I am going to discuss Authentication and Authorization in the ASP.NET MVC application.
+When you are developing any web application, then the most important thing that you need to take care of is its security.
+That means we need to make sure that only authenticated and authorized users can access our webpage.
 As part of this article, we are going to discuss the following things.

 - What are Authentication and Authorization?